Instructional Design

 The role gets confused with three adjacent ones:

-• Course author.
-A generic catch-all for whoever assembled the final course in an authoring tool.
-Could be a developer, an SME, or anyone with access.
+• Course author: A generic catch-all for whoever assembled the final course in an authoring tool.
+Could be a developer, a subject matter expert (SME), or anyone with access.

 The instructional designer’s work happens before any of those activities.
 The design they produce sets up what the others build on.